‘Ironheart’: Three-Episode Premiere Uncovers Riri Williams’ Link to Iron Man

 Disney+

 Lyric Ross plays Natalie Washington, or at least the AI of Riri’s best friend and her emotional anchor.
+The original Natalie was killed in a drive-by shooting, along with Riri’s stepfather.
 As Riri becomes more involved in her superhero transformation, this version of Natalie keeps her grounded with love, wit, and a constant reminder of who she is and where she is from.
 More than just comic relief, she represents Riri’s humanity (oh, the irony) and her connection to the community.

 Anji White plays Ronnie Williams, Riri’s mother.
 She holds a key role in Riri’s origin story (as most mothers tend to do in superhero narratives), and provides an emotional center for the series.

-Other familiar faces in the series include Oscar-winner Jim Rash as the Dean of MIT and Drag Race winner Shea Couleé, who becomes the first drag queen to enter the MCU.
+Other familiar faces in the series include Oscar-winner Jim Rash, who returns to the MCU in the role of Dean Wilkes, the Dean of MIT; Eric André as renegade tech specialist and hacker Stuart Clarke (aka Rampage); and Drag Race winner Shea Couleé as crew member Slug, who becomes the first drag queen to enter the MCU.

 Ironheart, three-episode premiere on June 24, Disney+